-Posture: Posture affects every area of your daily life and is the key to preventing back pain.
+Posture affects every area of your daily life and is the key to preventing back pain.
 Thus requires a conscious effort and commitment to maintain your posture during the day.

 Mental and emotional stress can be damaging to your back and can set you up for a serious back injury if left untreated.
 Stress affects our natural ability to relax and the body becomes chronically tense in preparation for a real or perceived stressful event.
 This can then generate significant muscle tightness in the lower back which occurs as the body tries to stabilise the spine.

 Proper lifting is important to ensure you are able to move or carry something safely without back pain.
 Improper lifting can lead to back, leg and arm pain and also cause both acute injury, and serious chronic effects.

 Smokers are three times more likely to develop lower back pain than non-smokers.
 The nicotine in cigarettes causes thickening of the walls in the blood vessels which then circulate the flow of blood to the muscles that protect the vertebrae, nerves and discs.